 If the Combo View window on the left is already open you can skip the next step.

-Open the Combo View by clicking on View > Views > Combo View
+Open the Combo View by clicking on View > Panels> Combo View

 This window is very useful to issue commands quickly.
-It also contains the Tree and Property view which allows you to have a closer look on the structure of your project.
+It also contains the Tree and Property view which allows you to have a closer look at the structure of your project.

 To build a three-dimensional object you will first have to sketch a base.